-We advise on the future direction of the power system, plan the changes and investments that are required, in both an operational and physical context and deliver on these plans through key projects and initiatives.
+We advise on the future direction of the energy system, plan the changes and investments that are required to the power system, in both an operational and physical context and deliver on these plans through key projects and initiatives.

-Embedded within each of these interrelated activities is a need to partner with statutory bodies, industry, and society to meet the energy needs of today as well as those in the future.
-Both NIE Networks and the Gas TSOs are key partners in these activities.
+Embedded within each of these interrelated activities is a need to partner with statutory bodies, industry, and society to meet the energy needs of today as well as those of in the future.